Things You'll Need

 Use the spirit gum to apply the costume facial hair.

-Put your hair up, under the baseball cap, to give the impression of having short hair.
+Put your hair up, under the baseball cap, to give the impression of having short hair for your cross-dressing outfit.

 Practice makes perfect!
 You may not look great the first time you try to cross-dress, but almost everyone can do it with enough time.
 The voice is often the hardest part of successful cross-dressing.
 Practice raising or lowering your pitch as appropriate.